Shidacea/Shidacea-CPP/README.md

 * Download projects from other people and launch them using an executable of Shidacea
 * Write your own project using mruby scripts and test them directly
+* Compile your project into an executable using Shidacea
 * Change the core mruby scripts of Shidacea and add new ones
 * Wrap your own methods in C++ using the MrbWrap modules
 * Dive into mruby or one of the submodules and modify them